smrgeoinfo/cyberconnector/README.md

 ### Automated Installer

-CyberConnector installer support CentOS, Ubuntu/Debian and Mac OS X operating systems.
+The CyberConnector installer in this release supports CentOS, Ubuntu/Debian and Mac OS X operating systems.
 To get started download the latest source code.
 The installer script requires two parameters: the Anaconda directory and the data directory paths.

 Example usage: